Lalit2109/appGateway/README.md

 ```

 **Important Configuration Notes:**
+- `maintenanceRedirectURL`: External URL to redirect to during maintenance (e.g., https://www.google.com)
-- `routingRulesToProcess`: Specifies which routing rules will be modified (typically 2 rules as per your requirement)
+- `routingRulesToProcess`: Array of routing rule configurations to modify (typically 2 rules)
+  - `ruleName`: Name of the routing rule in App Gateway
+  - `normalBackendPoolName`: Backend pool name to restore in Normal mode (must exist in App Gateway)
+  - `normalBackendSettings`: Backend HTTP settings name to restore in Normal mode (must exist in App Gateway)
-- `routingRules`: Lists all available routing rules in the App Gateway (for reference)
+- `routingRules`: Lists all available routing rules in the App Gateway (for reference only)
-- `maintenanceBackendPoolURL`: HTTPS URL of the maintenance page (e.g., `https://maintenance.example.com`)
-- `maintenanceBackendPoolPort`: Port number (443 for HTTPS, 80 for HTTP)

 ### 2. Configure Azure Pipeline